 Images courtesy of Dr. Jean-François Korobelnik, University Hospital Pellegrin, Bordeaux, France.

-This is a case of young diabetic patient with severe proliferative diabetic retinopathy in both eyes.
-The new montage scan acquisition feature on the PLEX Elite 9000 is able to capture ultra-wide OCT angiography images that in this case helped the clinician clearly visualize the significant increase in the proliferation of new vessels in both eyes.
+This is a case of a young diabetic patient with severe proliferative diabetic retinopathy in both eyes.
+The new montage scan acquisition feature on the PLEX Elite 9000 from ZEISS is able to capture ultra-wide OCT angiography images that in this case helped the clinician clearly visualize the significant increase in the proliferation of new vessels in both eyes.